-Dr. Anthony Browne is an associate professor and chair of the Department of Africana and Puerto Rican/Latino Studies at Hunter College.
+Dr. Anthony Browne is the chair and an associate professor of the Department of Africana and Puerto Rican/Latino Studies at Hunter College.
 His research, scholarship and teaching concerns black diasporic communities with a focus on poverty, gentrification, Africana sociology and second generation immigrants.
 This work builds on a long-standing research interest in the intersection of power, race and policy.

 Dr. Browne’s research has appeared in a number of scholarly publications including the Journal of African American Studies, Race and Society, Hispanic Journal of Behavioral Sciences and the Western Journal of Black Studies.
 His commentary and analyses have been featured in international, national and regional media outlets.
 His most recent publications focused on educational and economic disparities in black and Latinx communities in New York City.
 Dr. Browne is currently completing a book-length project, Gentrifying Bed Stuy: The Impact on Social and Economic Neighborhood Institutions, which explores how black businesses, faith-based institutions and cultural practices have been fundamentally altered by gentrification.